 Our busiest couriers are using midi's, as they are mopping up small van work, but also doing some large van work as well.
 Many customers initially phone up and ask for a LWB, but when you quiz them about dimensions, it turns out to be something like: 2 x pallets of 250kg each and no more than a meter high.
 That will easily fit in a midi :)

 Enjoy this discussion?
-Check out these related topics: Best / Reliable Midi van, Owner Drivers Needed, Just joined the site, Vehicle types.
+Check out these related topics: Best / Reliable Midi van, Vehicle types, Sub contranters wanting in Derby, Coventry, Stoke area, Just joined the site, Owner Drivers Needed.

 Reply To Topic